How to Find Low-Carb, Low-Sugar Wine—Plus Five Picks to Try

-Diet or no diet, sometimes you just need a glass of vino—and low-carb wine options make it a bit healthier to imbibe.
+Diet or no diet, sometimes you just need a glass of vino—and low-carb, low-sugar wine options make it a bit healthier to imbibe.

 Doctors say moderate alcohol consumption (for women, that's one drink per day) can increase your HDL (good) cholesterol, and studies have shown that people who consume several drinks a week actually live longer.
 (Here's the DL on wine's health benefits.)
 However, most drinks are also full of empty calories, especially when combined with the excess food intake—hello, bar nachos!—that you might inhale and blame on, ahem, your lowered inhibition.
-(See: Can You Drink Alcohol and Still Lose Weight?)
+(See: Does Alcohol Make You Gain Weight?)

 Here's the good news: If you know what to look for, you can keep your carbs at bay and still enjoy that blissed-out feeling a glass of wine can bring after a looong day.
 In fact, wine actually falls on the low end of the alcohol spectrum when it comes to carbs, with around 5 grams of carbs per glass (except for super-sweet wines like port and late-harvest varietals, which can contain 20 grams or more).

 Most wine labels don't list nutrition facts like sugar, carbs, and calories, so it can be tricky to figure out which are considered low-carb or low-sugar wines.
 A good rule of thumb is to look at the ABV and residual sugar in wine.
 As either one goes up, so do the calories and carbs, says Josh Fritsche, production winemaker at William Chris Vineyards.
 Drier wines have less residual sugar then semi- or off-dry, sweet, or very sweet wines.
 While residual sugar isn't often on the label, you can often out how much sugar is in wine—a.k.a. the grams of residual sugar—on a wine's tech sheet by doing a little research first.